TIBCOSoftware/be-tools/cloud/docker/s2i/README.md

     ./create_builder_image.sh -l

     where,
-    [-l|--installers-location] : Location where TIBCO BusinessEvents and TIBCO Activespaces installers are located [required] [-d|--docker-file] : Dockerfile to be used for generating image.(default Dockerfile) [optional] [--gv-providers] : Names of GV providers to be included in the image.
+    [-l|--installers-location] : Location where TIBCO BusinessEvents and other required installers are located [required] [-d|--docker-file] : Dockerfile to be used for generating image.(default Dockerfile) [optional] [--gv-providers] : Names of GV providers to be included in the image.
 Supported value(s) - consul [optional]" [-r|--repo] : The builder image Repository (example - s2ibuilder:latest) [required]"